godfreynolan/GroundSdkKotlinTutorials/Camera/README.md

 # Creating a Camera Application
-## DJI LAB 3 TUTORIAL KOTLIN
+## PARROT GROUND SDK LAB 2 TUTORIAL KOTLIN

 ***`WARNING: THIS TUTORIAL ASSUMES YOU'VE COMPLETED THE PREVIOUS TUTORIALS`***

-This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
+This tutorial is designed for you to gain a basic understanding of the Parrot Ground Sdk.
 It will implement the FPV view and two basic camera functionalities: Take Photo and Record video.

-You can download the tutorial's final sample project from this [Github Page](https://github.com/riisinterns/drone-lab-three-camera-demo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/riisinterns/GroundSdkKotlinTutorials).

 ---
-### Application Activation and Aircraft Binding in China

-For DJI SDK mobile application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.

-If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

-To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](https://developer.dji.com/mobile-sdk/documentation/android-tutorials/ActivationAndBinding.html).

----
 ### Preparation
 Throughout this tutorial we will be using Android Studio Bumblebee | 2021.1.1.
 You can download the latest version of Android Studio from here: http://developer.android.com/sdk/index.html.

-> Note: In this tutorial, we will use Mavic Mini for testing.
-However, most other DJI drone models should be capable of working with this code.
+> Note: In this tutorial, we will use the Sphinx Simulator for testing.
+However, a physical parrot drone should be capable of working with this code.
 It is recommended to use the latest version of Android Studio for using this application.

 ---
 ### Setting up the Application